Josverl/micropython-stubs/mip/readme.md

 ## Add to your project source
-To avoid needing to `mip install` the modules on every MCU, you can add the modules to your project source. mpremote mip does not have a method to retrieve and store modules localy to your project, but it is simple to copy them from your MCU to your local project.
+To avoid needing to `mip install` the modules on every MCU, you can add the modules to your project source. mpremote mip does not have a method to retrieve and store modules locally to your project, but it is simple to copy them from your MCU to your local project.

 Assuming you have a project folder `src` and a `lib` folder in it, you can copy the modules from the MCU to your project with the following commands: